ortexx/spreadable/README.md

 # [Spreadable](https://github.com/ortexx/spreadable/) [alpha] [![npm version](https://badge.fury.io/js/spreadable.svg)](https://badge.fury.io/js/spreadable) [![Build status](https://github.com/ortexx/spreadable/workflows/build/badge.svg)](https://github.com/ortexx/spreadable/actions)

 Spreadable is a decentralized network mechanism.

+There is [an article here](https://ortex.medium.com/spreadable-a-decentralized-network-option-c415bdac7e2e) with an explanation.

 You can use it to combine servers in a public or private network for any purpose.
 The library consists of two parts:

 ```javascript